 Begin by reviewing the objectives to understand the need to engage stakeholders and citizens during Step 5 of the RAST, which focuses on implementation.
-Participatory activities and practical tools are suggested, on how to include and involve citizens and stakeholders in developing costed implementation plans, identifying funding sources, and involving them in the process of implementation.
+Participatory activities and practical tools are suggested, on how to engage and communicate with stakeholders and citizens in developing adaptations strategies, plans and costed implementation plans, identifying funding sources, and implementing adaptation actions.

-- Explain how stakeholders and citizens can be engaged during Step 5 of the RAST. - Highlight participatory activities to develop costing for implementation plans, identify funding sources, and involve key stakeholders in policy implementation. - Provide tools, examples of frameworks and experiences for collaboration and consensus-building, participatory budgeting, and other examples to foster structured dialogue and collective work for successful adaptation action and implementation.
+- Explain how stakeholders from the public, private and third sectors and citizens can be engaged during Step 5 of the RAST. - Highlight participatory activities to develop costing for implementation plans, identify funding sources, and involve key public and private stakeholders in policy implementation. - Provide tools, examples of frameworks and experiences for collaboration and consensus-building, participatory budgeting, and other examples to foster structured dialogue and collective work for successful adaptation action and implementation.